uwindsorcss/csgames/README.md

 ### Will I Need to Pay for Transportation and Lodging if I Attend?

-CSS will pay for your transportation to and from the event!
+CSS will pay for your transportation to and from the event, as well as shared lodging.

 ### Where is CS Games Hosted?